 Using a TV show pitch template

 Below, you can download your free TV show pitch template.
 Use this template to lay out your pitch plan.
-In the next section, we'll walk you through each step in filling out this TV show pitch template.
+In the next section, we'll walk you through each step.

 Freebie: TV Show Pitch Template